 The world’s biggest mobile chip maker Qualcomm unveiled the first mobile 5G modem in October 2017.
-Qualcomm predicts that the first phones to contain the X50 (or a direct successor to that chip) will start shipping some time in the first half of 2019.
+Qualcomm predicts that the first phones to contain the X50 (or a direct successor to that chip) will start shipping sometime in the first half of 2019.

 At the Snapdragon X50 launch event, Qualcomm even provided its own 5G smartphone reference design.
 This handset was notable for featuring a tiny millimetre wave antenna, which will be a necessary feature of any early 5G phone hoping to connect to the higher 28 GHz frequency.

 It’s worth noting that Apple and Qualcomm have been at serious loggerheads of late, to the tune of a multi-billion dollar lawsuit.
-As of this year’s iPhone XS, Apple no longer uses any Qualcomm chips in its phones.
+As of last year’s iPhone XS, Apple no longer uses any Qualcomm chips in its phones.

 This dispute is related to the licensing fees that Qualcomm charges for the use of its chips, and it’s not alone on that front.
 As highlighted recently by Nokia the cost of adopting early 5G modem technology is set to be huge for any company.
 Apple is unlikely to be keen on paying a premium for access to unproven and (initially at least) scarcely used 5G modem technology, regardless of the supplier.